JithinKS97/insights/OriginOfIntelligence.md

 Organisms thus developed the ability of sight, hearing, smell, and touch to detect these external natural phenomena so that they could navigate the environment better for their survival.

+This is what would have led to the development of sense organs in organisms in their present form.

-The ability to perceive the present is advantageous
+The ability to perceive the present is advantageous.

 An additional advantageous feature to have is to remember situations.
 This could be the most primitive form of memory.